jfangmeier/blogdown-site/content/post/2022-02-12-introducing-the-claimsdb-package-for-teaching-and-learning/index.markdown

 ## #   TOT_RX_CST_AMT <dbl>, LIST <chr>
 ```

 We can now use `collect()` to retrieve the data as a local dataframe.
-As a dataframe, we can now use the `AdhereR` package to calculate the __medication possession ratio (MPR)__ for members who filled a hypertension medication.
+As a dataframe, we can now use the `AdhereR` package to calculate the *medication possession ratio (MPR)* for members who filled a hypertension medication.
+MPR is a commonly used metric of medication adherence, measuring if beneficiaries have gaps between their prescription fills.

 We can see the MPR for each member who filled one of the medications, and we can calculate the median and mean MPRs across these beneficiaries.

 ```r